 What's one thing most constituents don't know about you?

-Melissa Stoeller is running for at-large director, a two-year term.
+Sharon Commins is running for At-large Director, a two-year term.
 To read more candidate profiles, click here.